Factral/image-stitching-supeglue/README.md

 ## Overview

-This repository contains a Python script for stitching images together using SuperGlue for matching keypoints and OpenCV for image processing.
+This repository contains a Python script for stitching images together using [SuperGlue network](https://github.com/magicleap/SuperGluePretrainedNetwork) for matching keypoints and OpenCV for image processing.
 The script processes a folder of images, aligning and blending them to create a seamless panorama.

 ### Arguments